 Iyengar is a style of yoga that gives emphasis to proper form in a yoga pose.
-An Iyengar class will usually provide of yoga props – blocks, straps, bolsters, blankets, etc. – to help each student find proper alignment.
+An Iyengar class will usually provide yoga props – blocks, straps, bolsters, blankets, etc. – to help each student find proper alignment.
 This style of yoga is best for those with an injury or chronic condition.

 Kundalini focuses on repetitive movements synchronized with the breath, along with chanting and meditating.
 The practice focuses on awakening the energy at the base of the spine in order to draw it up through each of the seven chakras (areas of energy throughout the body).
-Expect to chant mantras such as “Sat Nam” (meaning “I am truth”) and practicing more simple poses, while focusing your energy on awareness of both body and mind.
+Expect to chant mantras such as “Sat Nam” (meaning “I am the truth”) and practice more simple poses, while focusing your energy on awareness of both body and mind.

 Yin yoga is a slow-paced style that is meant to be meditative and relaxing.
 The focus is to lengthen the connective tissues – the tendons, fascia, and ligaments – in order to improve flexibility and increase circulation in the joints.
 This class is great to unwind after a long week or weekend and suitable for everyone looking to feel rejuvenated and relaxed.

 Now that you have some basic information on some types of yoga (the ones that I've mentioned above are not all of the types) you can choose the one that suits you the best for a relaxing session.
-Then again, if your goal is to relax and let your stress out I would recommend Hatha, Kundalini or Yin for you.
+Then again, if your goal is to relax and let your stress out I would recommend Hatha, Kundalini, or Yin for you.

-Also, there are many simple yoga asanas like Balasana (Child pose) and Makarasana (Crocodile pose), Cat-Cow pose, Legs up the wall pose that can be immensely relaxing to the mind and body.
+Also, there are many simple yoga asanas like Balasana (Child Pose) and Makarasana (Crocodile Pose), Cat-Cow Pose, Legs up the wall pose that can be immensely relaxing to the mind and body.
 Just choose any one pose hat you are comfortable with and do it for around 2 to 3 minutes.

 9- Journaling/Bullet Journaling

 This has been something that I've been doing for a really long time (this year was my third year) and not only that it is calming it also gives me the opportunity to look back easier.
-It helps me being organized a lot.
+It helps me be organized a lot.
 But this article is not about that, right :)